 Conrad C. Weihl, MD, PhD

-Dr. Weihl is Associate Professor of Neurology at the Washington University School of Medicine in St. Louis, MO.
+Dr. Weihl is Professor of Neurology at the Washington University School of Medicine in St. Louis, MO.
 He specializes in the treatment of patients with neuromuscular disorders within the Washington University Comprehensive Neuromuscular Clinic.
 He has a particular interest in disorders that cause muscle weakness and atrophy, such as inclusion body myositis.
 After receiving his PhD at the University of Chicago, and his MD degree from the University of Chicago Pritzker School of Medicine, he completed his residency in neurology at Barnes-Jewish Hospital at Washington University School of Medicine.
 The Weihl Lab studies protein degradation pathways and their relation to aging, muscle weakness, and neurodegeneration.
 His lab has generated several pre-clinical models for the study of IBM and has investigated the genetic etiologies of hereditary and sporadic IBM.
 Dr. Weihl is a member of The Myositis Association medical advisory board, the Muscular Dystrophy Association scientific review committee, the Muscle Study Group planning committee, and the World Muscle Society.